CAPECRTPkerberosactive-directory

 Pass-the-Ticket

-In our scenario, dave has privileged access to the backup folder on WEB04, but the compromised user, jen, does not.
+In the below example, dave has privileged access to the backup folder on WEB04, but the compromised user, jen, does not.

 # Check jen's permissions